APEL / APLA Bridging process for 2018

 8. How long does/can it take to complete the APEL/APLA Bridging process?

-The process requires you to work intensively on a number of pieces of work that will require you about 45 hours to complete.
+The process requires you to work intensively on a number of pieces of work that will take 75 or more hours to complete.
 Most candidates complete the process in 4-6 weeks, though this depends on the amount of time you have available to work with your tutor, your mentor and build your portfolio.
-If you are anxious about completing the Bridging process during the window you have enrolled for, contact your tutor in the first instance.
+If you are anxious about completing the Bridging process during the time you have, contact your tutor in the first instance.

 9. I had applied last year.
 Should I complete a new application form this year?